Skip to main content

 Crews have completed the concrete pours for the tank bases.
 Above-ground steel works for the tanks, along with the elevated steel structures that will support them, commenced this week.

-Work will take place between 4am and 5pm weekdays including some weekends.
+Work will take place between 4am and 5pm weekdays, including some weekends.
 Residents and motorists may notice activity along nearby Stott Highway and Anzac Avenue as construction progresses.

-“As with any infrastructure project, some noise or dust may occur whilst our crews work, particularly with the use of heavy machinery and equipment.
+“Some noise or dust may occur whilst our crews work, particularly with the use of heavy machinery and equipment.
 We are mindful of surrounding residents and will make efforts to reduce any noise and light disturbances where possible,” Peter said.

 The project is scheduled for completion in the first quarter of 2027.
 Following commissioning and connection of the new facility, the existing tanks will be decommissioned and safely demolished.